NMI Holdings (NMIH)

 11. Return on Equity

-12. Key Takeaways from NMI Holdings’s Q3 Results
+12. Key Takeaways from NMI Holdings’s Q4 Results

 13. Is Now The Time To Buy NMI Holdings?

-NMI Holdings is an amazing business ranking highly on our list.
+There are multiple reasons why we think NMI Holdings is an amazing business.
 First of all, the company’s revenue growth was solid over the last five years.
 And while its projected EPS for the next year is lacking, its improving combined ratio shows the business has become more productive.
-On top of that, NMI Holdings’s BVPS growth was exceptional over the last five years.
+Additionally, NMI Holdings’s BVPS growth was exceptional over the last five years.

-NMI Holdings’s P/B ratio based on the next 12 months is 1.1x.
-Looking across the spectrum of insurance companies today, NMI Holdings’s fundamentals shine bright.
+NMI Holdings’s P/B ratio based on the next 12 months is 1x.
+Analyzing the insurance landscape today, NMI Holdings’s positive attributes shine bright.
 We like the stock at this price.